-WIND and WAVES

-WITH Superset to rule your waves you need not fear the wind.
+WIND and WAVES WITH Superset to rule your waves you need not fear the wind.
 For Superset is the ideal waving lotion.
 It dries quickly, leaves absolutely no flaky deposit and produces lasting, natural, lustrous waves.
-Superset sets

-cent stores in the new combdip bottle.

-hair as it should be setand keeps it that way.
+Superset sets hair as it should be setand keeps it that way.
 With Superset, your hair is always under control-sleek, burnished, well-groomed.
 Now in two formulas - Regular and No. 2 (Faster Drying).

 OTHER NESTLE HAIR AIDS Colorinse · Henna Shampoo and Golden Shampoo · Liquid Shampoo · Oil Treatment and Shampoo.

-We hope this message may bring for you the decision now to turn, to change to this modern powdered starching and ironing compound.
+Learn to press things quickly to gleaming perfection We hope this message may bring for you the decision now to turn, to change to this modern powdered starching and ironing compound.
 Irons never stick, they don't brown things and you get no spots or rings as with solid starches.
 We, The Hubinger Co., number 278, Keokuk, Iowa will send our little proof packet.
-Simply write for "That Wonderful Way To Hot Starch". gleaming perfection no sulphides, no offensive odors.
+Simply write for "That Wonderful Way To Hot Starch".

+no sulphides, no offensive odors.
 Instantly eliminates every trace of hair.
 Face, arms and legs.
-Ask your dealer or write Madame Berthé, 562 Fifth Ave., NewYork Has Graham Any Home Life?
+Ask your dealer or write Madame Berthé, 562 Fifth Ave., New York Has Graham Any Home Life?